zyczyh/Github-TeamBot/PROCESS.md

   In this iteration, we were focusing on fetching data from github, processing the data to get information we are interested in, and building up our database.
 Using the past 2 months' data of the team, we have demonstrated a bunch of github statistics on the front-end, including the number of commits, the number of pull requests, the number of addtions and deletions of code, and etc..

-  We are not only interested in the presentation of the teams' dynamics, but also how such presentation might impact the teams' future actions, so we have also added red flags and other concerning information to the team front-end.
+  For the user reports, we are not only interested in the presentation of the teams' dynamics by doing simple fetching and presenting data from Github, but also we process and analysis data so that we could provide some higher level data which reflect team‘s progress and problems, which data may easily be overlooked by just checking the raw Github data.
+By checking red flags and other concerning information we presented to the team front-end.
+Team leader and each member in the team could perform much more efficient and smart future actions,

 Our Kanban board at this point:
 ![image](https://media.github.ncsu.edu/user/14814/files/9e43ff00-0235-11ea-98b6-7cf11efaf6d4)